Navy Root Cause Analysis Focused on Blame Vision, Crisis Vision, or Opportunity to Improve Vision?

-That Blame Vision statement was followed up by statement straight from the Crisis Mangement Vision playbook.
-Admiral Moore emphasized that would get a date set for commissioning of the ship that is behind schedule by saying:
+That Blame Vision statement was followed up by a statement straight from the Crisis Management Vision playbook.
+Admiral Moore emphasized that they would get a date set for the commissioning of the ship that is behind schedule by saying:

 we will be able to set a date for delivery.”